 Londoners don't have to look far for Singapore food that's flavourful and reminds you of the tropical country.

-Singaporean food at its core is a blend of Malay cuisine with Chinese influences as well as other Asian flavors from India to the Philippines which makes this region one where food is celebrated.
+Singaporean food at its core is a blend of Malay cuisine with Chinese influences as well as other Asian flavours from India to the Philippines which makes this region one where food is celebrated.

 It can't really be summed up by one definition but typically includes dishes like Hainanese chicken rice, nasi lemak (coconut rice served with fried anchovies), and laksa (yellow egg noodles in a thick and tangy curry soup).

-Each dish has its own unique flavours influenced by almost every major Asian cuisine from India to China - all mashed up into something new!
+Each dish has its own unique flavours influenced by almost every major Asian cuisine from India to China - all mashed up into something new.

 Our list of Singapore food in London should be more extensive.
 However as a lot of places have closed during the pandemic, the following places are the ones that have survived.

 Here's a round-up of the best places in London to get your Singaporean food fix.

 Mei Mei, which means little sister in Chinese, is a Singaporean eatery in Borough Market which offers various hawker-style dishes such as Kaya Toast, Chilli Crab, Hainanese chicken rice, and more.

 Their signature dish is the infamous Hainanese chicken rice.
 It is a traditional dish from the Hainan province of China, and it's made with poached chicken that has been cooked in soy sauce and ginger.

 This is served with rice cooked in chicken stock, shredded fresh cucumber, a small bowl of soup made with ginger and garlic, chili sauce to add spiciness if desired, and green onions to garnish.